ethandt210/customer_personality_analysis_afe/README.md

    - A single class (`AutomatedPipeline`) that ties all steps into a `.run_pipeline()` call
    - Configurable toggles to skip or include GPT transformations, advanced feature ops, or ACO-based reduction

+6. **Automated Clustering and Visualization**
+   - Perform Principal Component Analysis (PCA) with IQR filtering to select the top 3 valid components.
+   - Use KMeans clustering to group customers into distinct segments.
+   - Visualize clusters in 3D using interactive plotly

 ## Installation
 1. **Clone or Download** this repo:
    ```bash